H-ADJI/ditch-mouse/README.md

 # My nvim setup
-my nvim config for keyboard only programming experience
+my nvim config for a keyboard only programming experience